icpc/ccs-specs/Contest_API.md

 * An attribute type that is incorrect or otherwise invalid (e.g. non-nullable attribute set to null).
 * A reference to another element is invalid (to maintain [referential integrity](#referential-integrity)).

-A DELETE will fail in the following conditions, in addition to any endpoint or element-specific requirements:

-* Deleting an element `id` that doesn't exist.
-Will return a 404 error code.
+In addition to any endpoint or element-specific requirements, DELETE must fail if the element `id` doesn't exist, and return a 404 error code.
-* If the element being deleted is referenced by another element (to maintain [referential integrity](#referential-integrity)).
+If the element being deleted is referenced by another element, the server must either fail or implement a cascading delete (to maintain [referential integrity](#referential-integrity))

-When there is a failure using any methods the response message body must include a JSON element that contains the attributes 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the user making the request, as per the
+When there is a failure using any method the response message body must include a JSON element that contains the attributes 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the user making the request, as per the